Next Start

 Essentially, the powerhead is made up of the bare bones of the engine, which include the following components:

 • Crankshaft: Pistons attach to the crankshaft inside of the engine block.
-As the pistons move up and down, the crank spins around them to generate power.
-Piston rods connect the piston to the crank, and as the crankshaft spins around, the piston rods move up and down to move the pistons inside of the cylinders.
+As the pistons move up and down, the crankshaft spins to generate power.
+Piston rods connect the pistons to the crankshaft, and as the crankshaft spins, the piston rods move up and down to move the pistons inside of the cylinders.

 • Cylinder heads: Above the cylinders, you’ll find the cylinder head—another part that makes up the engine block.
 Depending on if it’s a 2- or 4-stroke engine, this area houses the camshafts, spark plugs, cams and valves.